-Top 15 Basketball Rookie Cards of the 1980s
+Top 1980s Basketball Rookie Cards to Collect

-So after a lull, basketball cards stormed back with 1986-87 Fleer Basketball, one of the greatest modern base sets.
+After a lull, basketball cards stormed back with 1986-87 Fleer Basketball, one of the greatest modern base sets.
 It gave collectors the first pack-inserted cards of several legends, including Michael Jordan, Charles Barkley, Karl Malone and a huge portion of what would become the 1992 USA Basketball Dream Team.

 Fleer continued to make basketball cards for the remainder of the decade.
 They were joined by Hoops in 1989 where both companies enjoyed several years of success during the height of the hobby's popularity.